Acoustic classifiers

 Other applications

-Visit the BirdNET Github repository to run BirdNET on your own computer.
-The decision to pursue other applications should be made with the effect of BirdNET’s low recall rate in mind:
+Visit the BirdNET Github repository and HawkEars Github repository to run or modify these classifiers on your own computer.
+The decision to pursue other applications should be made with the effect of a classifier’s low recall rate in mind:

-1. With presence / absence data, BirdNET is unlikely to be reliably to confirm absences due to the low recall.
+With presence / absence data, a classifier is unlikely to be reliably to confirm absences due to the low recall.

-2. BirdNET data can be used for occupancy modelling (@wood_2023), and there are approaches that can accommodate false positive error rates to preclude verification of all detections (@rhinehart_2022).
-However, users should keep in mind that occupancy modelling is recommended only for detection probabilities > 30% and that recall from BirdNET may be too low for reliable occupancy estimates for many species (@knight_2017).
+Classifier data can be used for occupancy modelling ((wood_2023?)), and there are approaches that can accommodate false positive error rates to preclude verification of all detections (Rhinehart, Turek, and Kitzes (2022)).
+However, users should keep in mind that occupancy modelling is recommended only for detection probabilities >30% and that recall from BirdNET may be too low for reliable occupancy estimates for many species (Knight et al. (2017)).

-See @perez-granados_2023 for a full review of BirdNET applications and performance.
+See Pérez-Granados (2023) for a full review of some classifier applications and performance.